Experience-Monks/math-as-code/README.md

 # math-as-code

-This can be used as a reference to ease developers into mathematical notation, showing some equations in code.
+This is a reference to ease developers into mathematical notation by showing comparisons with JavaScript code.

 Motivation: Academic papers can be intimidating for self-taught graphics programmers. :)